 Celebrating 20 Years of Volunteer Consultants

-TechnoServe’s Volunteer Consultant Program celebrates 20 years and lasting impact for volunteers and communities alike.
+TechnoServe’s Volunteer Consultant Program (now the TechnoServe Fellows Program) celebrates 20 years and lasting impact for volunteers and communities alike.

 Eric Sillman, co-founder of investment firm Aperture Venture Partners, believes his early entrepreneurial experiences volunteering with TechnoServe in Peru in 1996 played a big role in his career.
-As TechnoServe’s first Volunteer Consultant, he shared memories and reflections about his service while speaking at a recent reception in New York celebrating the program’s 20th anniversary.
+As the fiirst alumnus of TechnoServe’s Volunteer Consultant Program (now the TechnoServe Fellows Program), he shared memories and reflections about his service while speaking at a recent reception in New York celebrating the program’s 20th anniversary.

 Eric recalled one farmer in particular, Alberto Mejía, from that first assignment in Peru.
 “I had never worked directly with someone in such poverty,” he said.
 “But what was striking was the joy that he showed with his progress in life.
 A zinc roof, school books for his kids, a bike for his oldest child so she could get there, and a general optimism about his future.
 This interaction has stuck with me forever.”

 The early entrepreneurial experience I gained at TechnoServe absolutely contributed to my career, especially working in some challenging environments where the answers are not readily available.”

 Inspired by how tangibly and powerfully TechnoServe’s work can transform lives – an impression echoed by hundreds of other Volunteer Consultants – Eric carved out time from his career to take three more Volunteer Consultant assignments in Central America and East Africa over the next seven years.